hebersolano/fast-react-pizza/README.md

   - routes structures: ```js { path: "/", element: <Home />, errorElement: <Error />, children: [...] }```
   - use of "loader" function with `useLoaderData`.
   - `useNavigation` hook.
+  - "actions" functions and `useActionData` hook to read what the function returns

 ## Planning: